United States Football League: Stumbles before play begins

 Like almost all startup pro football leagues, the USFL had some off-the-field factors that prevented the league from starting out with their preferred membership.
 The problems started when the original owner of the Los Angeles franchise, Alex Spanos, pulled out and instead became a minority owner (and eventually majority owner) of the NFL's San Diego Chargers.
 Jim Joseph, a real estate developer who had lost out to friend Tad Taube for the USFL's San Francisco Bay Area franchise, had thought he would be content to be a part-owner of the Oakland Invaders.
 When the potentially more lucrative Los Angeles franchise became available, Joseph snapped up the rights to the area.
 The owners of the USFL's San Diego franchise, cable television moguls Bill Daniels and Alan Harmon, were denied a lease for Jack Murphy Stadium.
 While this was in part due to pressure from the Chargers, the main opposition came from Major League Baseball's Padres who held the lease to the stadium at the time and did not want to see football played at the facility throughout the baseball season.
 Los Angeles was seen as critical to the league's success, and Dixon and Simmons felt that two cable moguls would be better suited to head the league's efforts there.
 Joseph was forced to move his operation.
-The team opened play in Phoenix, Arizona, where it became the Arizona Wranglers.
+The team opened play in Tempe, Arizona, where it became the Arizona Wranglers.
 Daniels and Harmon's team became the Los Angeles Express.